mikenguyenx/5_financial_planner/README.md

 # Financial Planner

-This Jupyter notebook contains an application that helps credit union members evaluate their financial health.
-With this application, users are able to (1) assess their monthly budgets and (2) forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.
+This Jupyter notebook contains an application that helps credit union members evaluate their financial health by forecasting stock market prices using the Alpaca Trade API to retrieve real-time market data and the MCForecast Tools library to perform Monte Carlo simulations.
+The notebook contains two financial planning tools:

+(1) A financial planner for emergencies.
+The members will be able to use this tool to visualize their current savings.
+The members can then determine if they have enough reserves for an emergency fund.

+(2) A financial planner for retirement.
+This tool will forecast the performance of their retirement portfolio in 30 years.
+To do this, the tool will make an Alpaca API call via the Alpaca SDK to get historical price data for use in Monte Carlo simulations.

 ## Technologies